Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-When we get to the next section, we will want to construct point configurations by elementary blocks (hyperrectangles) and compute their energy additively in these blocks.
+When we get to the Section \ref{sec:construction} (which contains the proof of Proposition \ref{quasicontinuite}), we will want to construct point configurations by elementary blocks (hyperrectangles) and compute their energy additively in these blocks.
 One of the technical tricks borrowed from the original works above is that this may be done by gluing together electric fields whose normal components agree on the boundaries.
-More precisely, assume that space is partitioned into hyperrectangles $K\in \mathcal K$.
-We would like to construct a vector field $E_K$ in each $K$ such that (where $\vec{\nu}$ is the outer unit normal to $K$) for some discrete set of points $\mc{C}_K \subset K $, and with well controlled (recall the definition \eqref{defeeta}).
-Integrating the relation \eqref{eqcellfond}, we see that a compatibility condition must be satisfied in order for this equation to be solvable, i.e. that
+More precisely, assume that space is partitioned into a family of hyperrectangles $K$.
+We would like to construct a vector field $\EK$ in each $K$ such that (where $\vec{\nu}$ is the outer unit normal to $K$) for some discrete set of points $\mc{C}_K \subset K $, and with

+well-controlled.
+Integrating the relation \eqref{eqcellfond}, we see that for this equation to be solvable, we need the following compatibility condition

 in particular the partition must be made so that $\int_K d \meseq'$ are integers.